Ivan-Grigorev/GoIT-Block_1-Project/README.md

     Personal Assistant has a commands:
-    1. "add contact" - for add name, contact information (phone, e-mail), birthday and address to Address book write "add contact" then details and enter it;
+    1. "add contact" - for add name, contact information (phone, e-mail), birthday and address to Address book write "add contact" and enter command then Assistant ask you details and enter it;

     2. "add note" - for add note write "add note" then your note after write "-title" and title for your note